rururudolph145/GOFA/README.md

 If you want to train the GOFA model from scratch, you will need [TAGLAS](https://github.com/JiaruiFeng/TAGLAS) dataset.

-Clone the code of datasets we used by running:
+Clone the code of datasets under the root directory of GOFA:
 ```
 git clone https://github.com/JiaruiFeng/TAGLAS.git
 ```